Service Learning and Physical Education

 PE-02: Recreation and Wellness

-Students participate in 15 or more hours of recreation and wellness activities offered through the Department of Athletics.
+Students participate in recreation and wellness activities offered through the Department of Athletics.
 Opportunities include participation in intramural sports, recreational courses in team and individual sports, and wellness courses such as yoga, stress management, and tailored exercise programs.
 All activities must be validated by a representative from the Department of Athletics to earn credit.
 Students must register for the course at the beginning of the semester to receive course credit.

-- All Students must register for two separate semesters of PE-02.
-For each semester of registration, they will receive .5 credits per 15 hours of pre-approved classes/events/participation.
+- All Students who register for two separate semesters of PE-02 and would receive .5 credits per 15 hours of pre-approved classes/events/participation for each semester.

-- If a student is currently enrolled in the graduating semester of his/her senior year and still needs to complete the entire 1.0 PE requirement for graduation, s/he must directly speak and have approval from the Director of Fitness and Wellness to move forward with any exceptions.
+- If a student is currently enrolled in the graduating semester of his/her senior year and needs a PE credit to make their total required credits for graduation, s/he must directly speak and have approval from the Director of Fitness and Wellness to move forward with any exceptions.

-- If a student is in the graduating semester of his/her senior year and requires .05 credit for graduation, s/he will be expected to enroll for the class in his/her final semester.
+- If a student is in the graduating semester of his/her senior year and wants to take a .5 PE credit to make their total required credits for graduation, s/he will be expected to enroll for the class in his/her final semester.